DavidAce/h5pp/readme.md

 To write a file simply pass any supported object and a dataset name to `writeDataset`.

 Reading works similarly with `readDataset`, with the only exception that you need to give a container of the correct type beforehand.
-There is no support (yet?) for querying the type in advance.
+You can query the *size* in advance, but there is no support (yet?) for querying the *type* in advance.
 The container will be resized appropriately by `h5pp`.

 ```c++